 The capstone project is an applied research project that is the culmination of your class work and experiences in the Master of Science in Threat and Response Management program.
 The project is completed throughout your second year in the program.
 In Autumn students develop their proposal and research questions; in Winter they conduct their research; and in Spring they write their project and present their work to their peers at the annual Capstone Showcase.

 Some examples of recent capstone projects:

 A number of our students want to change careers and have little, or no, emergency management experience.
 Others are new graduates who have not had the chance to gain work experience yet.
-We encourage these students to apply, and explain in their candidate statement why they want to make their move into emergency preparedness.
-Many of these applicants also volunteer and internship experiences in the field to gain experience in the field and bolster their applications.
+We encourage these students to apply and explain in their candidate statement why they want to make their move into emergency preparedness.
+Many of these applicants also volunteer and complete internship experiences in the field to gain experience and bolster their applications.

-No. Standardized test scores, like the GRE or GMAT are not required for admission to programs at the Graham School.
+No. Standardized test scores, like the GRE or GMAT are not required for admission.
 The only exception is for students who may be required by University policy to submit evidence of English language proficiency.